Daewon C.I.: Newtype Korea

-Newtype Korea, first published in July 1999, is a glossy magazine released monthly.
-It is the Korean version of Newtype from Japan, and covers Japanese and domestic TV, DVD, and theatrical animation.
+Newtype Korea, first published in July 1999, is a magazine released monthly.
+It is the Korean version of the Newtype magazine from Japan, and covers Japanese and domestic TV, DVD, and theatrical animation.
 Much of the content is translated directly from Japanese, with added features emphasizing domestic Korean productions.

 Children's books

 Daewon C.I. publishes entertainment and educational books for young children featuring a variety of characters.
-These characters include Winnie the Pooh, Pororo the Little Penguin, and Digimon.
+These characters include Winnie-the-Pooh, Pororo the Little Penguin, and Digimon.